oligoform/q-android/readme.md

 License URI: http://www.gnu.org/licenses/gpl-2.0.txt
 Copyright: 2016 Uncategorized Creations
 -->

+# Q for Android - Simple Form Demo

+This is an example of how to handle a simple form submission in an app.
+For this example the form's HTML is inserted in the _page.html_ template, so the form will display in every *page* inserted in the app (and not in posts).
+Javascript part is defined in _js/my_form.js_.
+PHP part is defined in _php/handle-my-form.php_.

 **Q for Android** is a demo theme for mobile apps built with WP-AppKit, a WordPress plugin to create mobile apps connected to WordPress (more on that at http://getwpappkit.com).